jdauphant/ansible-role-unbound/README.md

 For creating local domain data with the `unbound_domain` variable two variants can be used.
 The simple one uses plain strings to create one resource record per host name.
-With this variant no other resource records for the same name cna be created.
+With this variant no other resource records for the same name can be created.

-The more complex version allows objects to set the following resource records: `A`, `AAAA`, `CNAME`, `TXT`.
+The more complex version allows dict objects to set the following resource records: `A`, `AAAA`, `CNAME`, `TXT`.
 Reverse records are automatically created for `A` and `AAAA` if needed.

 Resource records for the domain itself may be set as a list with the `domain_rr` key.